 Encourages openness: And I think the opportunity is now with more social, more human workplaces is that we bring more of our full selves to work.
 And that means I can exhibit my sense of humour, my political points of views, my religious point of views.
-All of these different parts that make me me, and bring perspective into my work, and the contributions I can make are appreciated.
+All of these different parts that make me, and bring perspective into my work, and the contributions I can make are appreciated.

 The benefit of diversity for organisations:

-Understand different markets: I think diversity in all of spirit, formats, age, gender, ethnicity, socioeconomic background helps you understand different types of thinking.
+Understand different markets: I think diversity in all spirit, formats, age, gender, ethnicity, socioeconomic background helps you understand different types of thinking.
 And the reality is we serve a very diverse set of customers typically.
 We tend to not just sell to people who are like ourselves, either in B2C or B2B.
-And so having diverse people, first of all, helps you think about people different than you so that you can avoid group think.
+And so having diverse people, first of all, helps you think about people different than you so that you can avoid groupthink.

-Different ways of thinking: But then it’s also having different ways of thinking help you approach a tough nutty problem, which is what these disruptions cause, in a new and interesting and different ways.
+Different ways of thinking: But then it’s also having different ways of thinking help you approach a tough nutty problem, which is what these disruptions cause, in a new and interesting and different way.
 So I think the sooner you can get diversity into your organisation, and I think about diversity in backgrounds but also ways in the thinking.
 It’s hard though because it’s a lot more comfortable to be around people who are like yourself, but you have a much richer organisation and richer strategy and culture if you have differences.